oracle/graal/truffle/docs/Optimizing.md

 Graal graphs.
 It's available from https://www.oracle.com/technetwork/graalvm/downloads/index.html.

-Typical usage is to run with `--vm.Dgraal.Dump=TruffleTree,PartialEscape:2`, which will show you Truffle ASTs, guest-language call graphs, and the Graal graphs as they leave the Truffle phase.
+Typical usage is to run with `--vm.Dgraal.Dump=Truffle:1`, which will show you Truffle ASTs, guest-language call graphs, and the Graal graphs as they leave the Truffle phase.
 Files are put into a `graal_dumps` directory which you should then open in IGV.

+Use `--vm.Dgraal.Dump=Truffle:2` to dump Graal graphs between each compiler phase.

 ## C1 Visualizer